Representation stability and outer automorphism groups: Introduction

 \subsection{Representation stability}

 A common goal in the representation theory of categories is to give an uniform description of the representations encoded into an object $X\in \A\U$.
-For example, an important result in this field is to show that finitely presented object can be recovered by finite amount of data via a ``stabilization recipe''.
+For example, one may prove that a finitely presented object can be recovered by finite amount of data via a ``stabilization recipe''.
 This phenomenon is called \emph{central stability} and it was first introduced by Putman~\cite{Putman15} for describing certain stability phenomena of the general linear groups.
 Since then, central stability has been shown to hold for various diagram categories such as FI-modules~\cite{CEFN} and complemented categories~\cite{PS17}.
-We will show that central stability holds in our situation as well.
-The following summarizes some of the results in Section~\ref{sec-central-stability}.
+In our framework this phenomenon can be formulated in the following way.

-\begin{thm}[Central stability] Let $\U$ be a subcategory of $\G$, and consider a finitely presented object $X \in \A\U$.
-Then there exists a natural number $ n\in \mathbb{N}$ such that for all $G \in \U$, we have
+\begin{defn} Let $\U$ be a subcategory of $\G$.
+We say that an object $X\in\A\U$ satisfies \emph{central stability} if there exists a natural number $ n\in \mathbb{N}$ such that for all $G \in \U$, we have